eschava/psmqtt/README.rst

 =============
 Configuration
 =============
-All configuration is present in **psmqtt.conf** file at the app's directory or any other file referenced by **PSMQTTCONFIG** environment variable.
+All configuration is present in **psmqtt.conf** file in the app's directory or any other file referenced by **PSMQTTCONFIG** environment variable.

-It's parsed using Python interpreter and contains constants for MQTT broker connection and tasks that have to be executed periodically (schedule).
+The configuration file is parsed using Python interpreter and contains constants for MQTT broker connection and tasks that have to be executed periodically (schedule).

 There are two ways how to force sending some system state parameter over MQTT topic